 - Wrongful death – worst of all is when a pedestrian is killed from a motor vehicle accident

-As young children most of our parents did their best to teach us about crossing a busy street.
+As young children, most of our parents did their best to teach us about crossing a busy street.

 Only being careful doesn’t always give you the right of way as a pedestrian and there are strict laws set forth by California that you need to adhere to.

-As a pedestrian it’s always better to “be safe than sorry” and even if you have the right of way it can be wise to just let the cars go ahead of you.
+As a pedestrian, it’s always better to “be safe than sorry” and even if you have the right of way it can be wise to just let the cars go ahead of you.

-Do not stop your vehicle in a crosswalk.
+- Do not stop your vehicle in a crosswalk

-You can only drive a car (or motor vehicle) on a sidewalk when you are entering or exiting a garage or alleyway.
+- You can only drive a car (or motor vehicle) on a sidewalk when you are entering or exiting a garage or alleyway

-You are not to pass another vehicle that has stopped at a crosswalk because the odds are good a pedestrian is crossing.
+- You are not to pass another vehicle that has stopped at a crosswalk because the odds are good a pedestrian is crossing

-And there are rules that will apply to blind pedestrians in Bakersfield or OC.
+- And there are rules that will apply to blind pedestrians in Bakersfield or OC

-Pedestrian accidents in Bakersfield are the least likely type of traffic accident in the city, but still almost 1000 people in 2017 were involved in accidents on Bakersfield roads.
+Pedestrian accidents in Bakersfield are the least likely type of traffic accident in the city, but still, almost 1,000 people in 2017 were involved in accidents on Bakersfield roads.

 Motorcyclists, cyclists, and truck drivers were all more likely to be involved in auto accidents in Bakersfield during 2017, compared to pedestrians.

-How Many Deaths From Pedestrian Accidents?
+Deaths From Pedestrian Accidents

 In 2017, just five people died after being involved in an automobile accident as a pedestrian – slightly under the California city average of 5.7 people per year dying from this exact same kind of situation.

-How Many Injuries From Pedestrian Accidents In Bakersfield In 2017?
+Injuries From Pedestrian Accidents in Bakersfield

 Injuries in these kinds of accidents are quite common when a pedestrian is hit by an automobile, a vehicle that weighs at least a little more than a literal ton – and is usually moving fast.